 But plant milks aren’t just handy for the lactose intolerant and lovers of complicated coffee orders.
 With more of us looking to embrace a plant-based lifestyle, plant milks allow people to still enjoy the many pleasures that milk can offer – from baking and cooking to shakes and creamy cocktails – without the need to use dairy.

 “Numerous studies have shown that a wholefood, plant-based diet is best for optimum health, and it’s also the single biggest chance we have in the fight against climate change,” says Greg Steltenpohl, CEO of Califia Farms, which makes a range of plant-based milks.

-“Plant milks require much less water and land to produce than dairy milk, and given there are so many different delicious plant milks to choose from now, it really is easy for people to try dairy-free alternatives.”
+“Plant milks require less water and land to produce than dairy milk.
+Given there are so many different plant milks to choose from now, it really is easy for people to try them.”

-To help you celebrate World Plant Milk Day like a boss, we bring you this recipe for a hearty and warming lentil shepherd’s pie with a creamy but dairy-free vanilla mash, courtesy of Califia Farms and Vegan By Eden’s Eden Gokkaya.
+To help you celebrate World Plant Milk Day like a boss, we bring you this recipe for a hearty lentil shepherd’s pie with a dairy-free mash, courtesy of Vegan By Eden’s Eden Gokkaya.

-“A hint of vanilla adds such an amazing flavour to a classic mashed potato, and to do this I added Califia Farms’ unsweetened vanilla almond milk,” says Gokkaya.
-“They’re velvety, creamy and will melt in your mouth.
+“A hint of vanilla adds an amazing flavour to mashed potato,” she says.
+“To do this I add Califia Farms’ vanilla almond milk.
+It’s velvety, creamy and will melt in your mouth.

-“I love the fragrant aroma of the vanilla almond milk, and when added to mashed potatoes, it can take your lentil shepherd’s pie to the next level.
-This dish can be enjoyed all year, but is especially perfect in winter.”
+“I love the fragrant aroma of the vanilla almond milk.
+When added to mashed potatoes, it can take your lentil shepherd’s pie to the next level.
+It’s perfect for winter.”